ellisp/ellisp.github.io/_posts/2016-08-04-nzcensus-gam-elastic-lm.md

 To take this idea to its next step, I start edging towards what I think is a better modelling strategy for that data.
 In today's post I start with some techniques which I think both are needed for the optimal end approach, but I don't yet bring them together.
 The methods I'm using here are:

-* Adding latitude and longitude as explanatory variables to adjust for the fact that spatially located observations are not independent of eachother, but spatially close variables are likely to have correlated random elements
+* Adding latitude and longitude as explanatory variables to adjust for the fact that spatially located observations are not independent of eachother, but spatially close variables are likely to have correlated random elements;
-* Lasso, ridge regression, and elastic net regularisation (a generalisation of the lasso and ridge regression) to deal with the multicollinearity in a better way than simply dropping some of the variables
+* Lasso, ridge regression, and elastic net regularisation (a generalisation of the lasso and ridge regression) to deal with the multicollinearity in a better way than simply dropping some of the variables;
-* A generalized additive model which lets me take into account non-linear shaped relationships between some of the explanatory variables and the response variable
+* A generalized additive model which lets me take into account non-linear shaped relationships between some of the explanatory variables and the response variable.

 My ultimate approach to this kind of regression modelling for this data - which has to wait for a later post - will combine the above, plus imputation of missing  values for some explanatory variables, using the `gamsel` approach.

 I'm going to fit three different models:

-* a linear model with all explanatory variables, fit using ordinary least squares
+* a linear model with all explanatory variables, fit using ordinary least squares;
-* a linear model with all explanatory variables, fit via elastic net regularisation which penalises for extra variables included in the model and shrinks estimated coefficients towards zero to compensate
+* a linear model with all explanatory variables, fit via elastic net regularisation which penalises for extra variables included in the model and shrinks estimated coefficients towards zero to compensate;
 * a generalised additive model that lets the explanatory variables with the stronger relationship to income to have curved, non-linear relationships that better fit the actual data; and allows the nuisance spatial relationship with income to be a smooth, flexible spline.

 ### Setup